alexandermoore/alexandermoore.github.io/misc/NOTES.md

 * `_publish_`: Whether to publish this notebook, as a draft or post.
 If not specified, notebook is NOT published!
 Set to `true` or `false`.
 * `_draft`: Whether to publish this post as a draft or not (by default, it will be published as a post.
 Set to `true` or `false`)

+Run `nb2md_cli.py` to convert notebooks once, use the shortcut `run_nb2md_polling.sh` to monitor for changes and convert changed notebooks.

+Run `misc/build_prod_site.sh` to build the non-draft version of the site in the `_site` folder.

+Run `misc/deploy_prod_site.sh` to kill and nb2md_cli and jekyll instances, build prod website from scratch, and push it to master.